-1. Transport mortality tracking (DOAs): Record the number of deceased turkeys found within the transport compartment at the time of unloading the flock (DOAs) at the destination.
-Track and record the total DOAs over time to analyze trends and assess possible reasons for any increase(s).
-For the best results, review on a regular basis (e.g., weekly, monthly, unloading of poultry from one facility to another (dead on arrivals or DOAs), excluding processing.
+- 1. Transport mortality tracking (DOAs): Record the number of deceased birds found within the transport compartment at the time of unloading the flock (DOAs) at the destination.
+Track and record the total DOAs over time to analyze trends and assess possible reasons for any increases.
+For the best results, review on a regular basis (e.g., weekly, monthly, - > Reference: EU Commission Guide to Good Practices for the Transport of Poultry (2016) - > Reference: Poultry Handling and Transportation Manual, Alberta Farm Animal Care